cafes in seoul

 • Address: 16 Apgujeong-ro 56-gil, Gangnam-gu, Seoul

-• Opening hours: 10:00 – 22:00 Everyday
+• Opening hours: 10:00 – 22:00 Every day

 • Price range: 7,000 KRW (~5.32 USD) to 12,000 KRW (~9.13 USD)

 Mooni Cafe looks like a pastel dollhouse straight out of a dream.
 With its Parisian-inspired design and soft, romantic colors, it’s a favorite spot for photos and relaxing with friends.
 The cafe doubles as a bakery, serving up fresh pastries and their famous cronuts—a croissant-donut hybrid.
-The strawberry custard and blueberry cronuts are so popular they often sell out fast, so get there early.
+The strawberry custard and blueberry cronuts are so popular that they often sell out fast, so get there early.

 If you’ve got a sweet tooth, don’t miss their signature milkshakes, which come in flavors like coffee and matcha.
 The cafe also serves brunch favorites like pulled beef or eggplant bagel sandwiches, plus wine by the bottle for a fancier touch.